 Why are atoms more stable when bonded?

 Bonded atoms achieve lower total energy and complete outer electron shells compared to isolated atoms.
-This dual benefit—energy minimization and electronic stability—makes bonding thermodynamically favorable.
+This dual benefit, energy minimisation and electronic stability, makes bonding thermodynamically favourable.
 The energy difference between bonded and unbonded states (bond energy) represents the stability gain, typically 100-900 kJ/mol for covalent bonds.

 What would happen if atoms couldn’t form bonds?